 You always get to the end of making a film and wish you had done things differently.
-This feeling was compounded by the sheer speed at which My Sweet Prince was made in order delivery in time.
+This feeling was compounded by the sheer speed at which My Sweet Prince was made in order deliver in time.
 This meant that decisions had to be made insanely quickly.
 I often didn’t have the time for reflection and experimentation that is usually so crucial when making a film.
-However, I think this gives the film energy, urgency and rawness that feels totally right for a film essentially about teenage angst.
+However, I think this gives the film an energy, urgency and rawness that feels totally right for a film essentially about teenage angst.

 Would you consider turning My Sweet Prince into a feature?

-I am developing a feature-length project that’s loosely inspired by My Sweet Prince – it’s super early in the process though, and not really a strict feature version of the film.
+I am developing a feature length project that’s loosely inspired by My Sweet Prince – it’s super early in the process though, and not really a strict feature version of the film.
 I think it will end up being an exploration of the feelings I had making the film, as someone just entering their 30’s having to return home and start to work through the things that made them who they are.
 I am also interested in the generational differences within the LGBTQ+ community.
-We live in this super-connected world where teenagers have never known a world without the internet being an extension of yourself, and things are only set to become more and more integrated – but have we really become more connected?
+We live in this super connected world where teenagers have never known a world without the internet being an extension of yourself, and things are only set to become more and more integrated – but have we really become more connected?
 I want to make a film that’s about surrendering all preconceived ideas about who we should be and discovering who we really are.